davecheney/gophercon2018-performance-tuning-workshop/1-welcome/introduction.md

 It is costing intel, TSMC, AMD, and Samsung billions of dollars because they have to build new fabs, buy all new process tooling.
 So while the number of transistors per die continues to increase, their unit cost has started to increase.

-_note_: Even the term gate length, measured in nano meters, has become ambigious.
-Various manufacturers measure the size of their transistors in different ways allowing them to demonstate a smaller number than their competitors without perhaps delivering.
+_note_: Even the term gate length, measured in nano meters, has become ambiguous.
+Various manufacturers measure the size of their transistors in different ways allowing them to demonstrate a smaller number than their competitors without perhaps delivering.
 This is the Non-GAAP Earning reporting model of CPU manufacturers.

 https://spectrum.ieee.org/semiconductors/devices/transistors-could-stop-shrinking-in-2021